voduchuy/voduchuy/README.md

 ### Hi there 👋

-I have spent over a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
+I have spent about a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
 Writing codes for scientific computing is my passion.
 This site displays some of my computational projects.

 - 🔭 I’m currently working on visa paperwork to join my dream company accelerating Quantitative System Pharmacology and Virtual Populations!
 - 🌱 I’m currently learning software design principles.